 This juice then turns into wonderfully scented liquid molasses ( in Bengali, it is called Nolen Gur) and date molasses (Patali gur ).
 We all bought both liquid and date molasses and came back to the Mission.

-We had our lunch by 12 noon and started our return journey.
-We reached Kolkata by 7 p.m.
+Having our lunch by noon, we started our return journey and reached Kolkata by 7 p.m.